 You may choose to receive systematic withdrawal payments on a monthly, quarterly, semi-annual, or annual basis at any time prior to the Payout Start Date.
 The minimum amount of each systematic withdrawal is \$50.
-We will deposit systematic withdrawal payments into the Contract Owner's bank account.
+We will deposit systematic withdrawal payments into a designated account.
 Please consult with your financial representative for details.

-Withdrawals taken prior to annuitization (referred to in this prospectus as the Payout Phase) are generally considered to come from the earnings in the Contract first.
-If the Contract is tax-qualified, generally all withdrawals are treated as distributions of earnings.
+Distributions taken prior to annuitization (referred to in this prospectus as the Payout Phase) are generally considered to come from the earnings in the Contract first.
+If you have a Tax Qualified Contract, generally all withdrawals are treated as distributions of earnings.
 Withdrawals of earnings are taxed as ordinary income and, if taken prior to age 591⁄2, may be subject to an additional 10% federal tax penalty.